 Fackler Scale of FPS Realism: In some cases, even higher than in its predecessor series (which is saying something.)
 Of course, several mods exist to tweak these values, and BIS has promoted the ability to "zero" scopes in Operation Arrowhead so that they will account for bullet drop - that is, adjust the scope so that point of aim will equal point of impact - at the specified distance.

-First Person Ghost: Following in the footsteps of Operation Flashpoint, this is averted.
+First-Person Ghost: Following in the footsteps of Operation Flashpoint, this is averted.
 In ARMA II and its expansion, the TrackIR device essentially adds a motion-based control option for free look.

 For Massive Damage: It's more than possible to defeat some vehicles using just small arms; for example, a helicopter can be forced into a crash landing by shooting out either of its rotors.

 Instant Death Bullet: Averted - unless you get shot point-blank in the head.
-You can die very easily, in just a few shots, but you usualy only get injured in certain parts of your body, which affects your overall combat abilities.
+You can die very easily, in just a few shots, but you usually only get injured in certain parts of your body, which affects your overall combat abilities.
 Getting shot in the legs makes you unable to walk.

 Knight in Sour Armor: Brian Frost, protagonist of ARMA II: British Armed Forces and Private Military Company, becomes this, fully succumbing to cynicism by the time of PMC.